MrAlexSee/InterviewTopics/README.md

 * [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization): resource acquisition is initialization, meaning that holding a resource is tied to the lifetime of an object.
 In C++ realized through constructor/destructor.

 * [Reinventing the wheel](https://en.wikipedia.org/wiki/Reinventing_the_wheel): duplicating a common, known method.

+* [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae): substitution failure is not an error.

 * [SOLID](https://en.wikipedia.org/wiki/SOLID): single responsibility (per class), open/closed (open for extension, closed for modification, e.g., inheritance), Liskov substitution (subclass can be used as if it were its parent), interface segregation (expose only the required methods to clients), dependency inversion (program to an interface, not to an implementation).